Altrincham and Sale West: Boundaries

+Historic

 1997–2010: The Borough of Trafford wards of Altrincham, Bowdon, Broadheath, Hale, Mersey St Mary's, St Martin's, Timperley, and Village.

 2010–2023: The Borough of Trafford wards of Altrincham, Ashton upon Mersey, Bowdon, Broadheath, Hale Barns, Hale Central, St Mary's, Timperley, and Village.

+Current

-2023–present: Further to a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of the Metropolitan Borough of Trafford:
+Further to a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of the Metropolitan Borough of Trafford: